 Alcohol use: Drinking alcohol in excess could influence bone mass and structure.
 Chronic heavy drinking during a person’s early years can compromise bone quality and may increase the risk of bone loss, and potential fractures.

-Steroid use: Corticosteroids are used to treat a variety of health conditions such as inflammation, rheumatoid arthritis, bowel disease and chronic obstructive pulmonary disease or COPD.
+Steroid use: Corticosteroids are used to treat a variety of health conditions such as inflammation, rheumatoid arthritis, bowel disease, and chronic obstructive pulmonary disease or COPD.
 But the need to use them at increased doses to ease other conditions could cause bone loss.
-These unwanted side effects depend on the dose of medication.
-Because steroids hinder the formation of bone, curtail calcium absorption and increase the loss of calcium through urine, they lead to rapid bone loss.
+These unwanted side effects depend on the dose of the medication.
+Because steroids hinder the formation of bone, curtail calcium absorption, and increase the loss of calcium through urine, they lead to rapid bone loss.

 Rheumatoid arthritis: This is a debilitating autoimmune disease where the body attacks healthy cells and tissues around the joints, resulting in severe joint and bone loss.
 The pain and poor joint function further reduce activity levels accelerating bone loss and the risk of fracture.

 Chronic disorders: Other chronic disorders such as Crohn’s, Celiac disease, and ulcerative colitis are often linked to bone loss, which could be accelerated by frequent and necessary treatment with steroids.
 According to studies, 30 to 60% of people with inflammatory bowel disease may also have low bone density.